 Heroin is also known as hammer, gear, or smack.

-In Australia, heroin can be a fine powder, granules or rocks, and is normally white or off-white in colour although it is sometimes brown.
+In Australia, heroin can be a fine powder, granules or rocks.
+It is normally white or off-white in colour, although it is sometimes brown.
 It is normally injected, but is also snorted, smoked, or heated and the vapours inhaled (chasing the dragon).
 It can be sold ‘cut’ (mixed) with a range of substances that can also be harmful.
 This makes it hard for the user to know the purity of what’s being taken.

 Heroin is considered to be the second most addictive drug after tobacco.